smbjorklund/media_update/doc/drupal-deploy.md

 * Install the cli tool Drush.
 Drush is a command line tool to control, setup and change your Drupal installation.
 * Require that the Ruby plugin compass is installed *yum install rubygems*  ; *gem update --system*; *gem install compass*.
 * Make sure that any needed soft links pointing to your storage area exist during installation (details missing, Mike)
-* Please make sure that Drupal's file areas are correct set up.
+* Please make sure that Drupal’s file areas are correct set up.
 Apache and the local user that you running drush need write permission.
 Further reading found on http://drupal.org/security/secure-configuration.
 Verify that your settings on *admin/config/media/file-system*.

 Default drupal PHP stream wrappers are: